jpdoria/zappa-blog/posts/build-your-first-chatbot-with-amazon-lex.md

 ## Lambda initialization and validation

 We can use AWS Lambda to validate the user input using the initialization and validation codeHook.
-This code gets executed at every turn of the converstation.
+This code gets executed at every turn of the conversation.
 This codehook can be used to set up session parameters, validate user input and customize responses.

 This is the part where we write our code.